How to create your own testing environment using the command line tool Vagrant

 Vagrant downloads a disk image called a "box" and

-creates the box file as a virtual environment according to a configuration file.
+creates a virtual environment from the box file according to the configuration file.

 By the way, you can also create your own box file